 With a good credit score or better, or any FICO Score of 670 or higher, you may be eligible for a credit card with a generous sign-up bonus, a lucrative rewards rate, travel perks and more.

-A major life event may have changed your needs
+If a major life event has changed your needs

-It’s also highly possible that, over the course of many years, a major life event (or several) impacted the way you spend and use credit.
+Major life events can change the way you spend and use credit.
 If you have kids, for example, a credit card that lets you earn cash back on grocery purchases, daycare spending, diapers and other household supplies may now be essential.
 Or, maybe you never traveled much in the past, but a new job has you on the road (or in the air) at least once a month.

 Whatever has happened in your life over the last decade or longer, there’s a good chance a different credit card could suit your updated needs better.
 This could mean switching from a card with no rewards to a cash back credit card, or upgrading to a travel credit card so you have perks like airport lounge access or elite hotel status.